Dental Implant Care 101: What Patients Need to Know

 Unlike natural teeth, dental implants are not susceptible to decay.
 However, they are anchored in the jawbone and surrounded by soft tissue—areas that can become infected or inflamed without proper care.
 This makes implant hygiene critical.

 Just like natural teeth, implants are exposed to the bacteria that build up from food, saliva, and daily activities.
-Over time, this can lead to complications such as:
+Over time, this can lead to

 • Peri-implant mucositis (inflammation of the gum around the implant)